Creative Ideas for B2B Content Marketing

 From lease calculators to estimating how much you could save by purchasing one brand over another, there are endless ways you can use online tools to provide interactive and valuable content.

 The content you share doesn’t have to solely be your own in order to engage your audience.
 Instead, working with other industry professionals can increase the reach of your content, improve your reputation, and open doors to new content opportunities.

 Sharing content that reveals the behind-the-scenes of your industry can be very eye-opening to consumers.
-Interviewing professional acquaintances can enhance your B2B marketing strategy in a few ways- by featuring another professional, you are expanding your audience to include their audience as well; you are sharing new perspectives that may have unique experiences and insights into the industry; you are improving your reputation by associating your brand with other renowned industry professionals.
+Interviewing professional acquaintances can enhance your B2B marketing strategy in a few ways- by featuring another professional, you are expanding your audience to include their audience as well; you are sharing unique experiences that may have new perspectives and insights into the industry; you are improving your reputation by associating your brand with other renowned industry professionals.

 The same goes for guest posts on your website or blog; having a guest writer can reveal new ideas and plans for the industry that you might have not been able to share otherwise.
 It can also prevent content from becoming repetitive and stale.